dennietruong/EffectsKainicAcidSeaStar/README.md

 * ELISAAsteriasData = ELISA results from 5 randomly chosen Asterias forbesi to detect baseline domoic acid present
 * ELISAPisastersData = ELISA results from Pisaster ochraceus observational study
 * CellCounts = Cell count results from coelomocyte study
+* Seatable1 and Seatable2 = Seawater temperature of the seatables tracked from 4/6/2023 - 4/13/2023

 #### The paper is currently in the process of being published.
 All data and code will be made available once the paper is officially published.